 The shoe’s look is stylish sleek and fashionable.
 Most importantly, it actually looks like a woman’s shoe.

 Nurses with plantar fasciitis need a shoe that caters for comfort.
-The New Balance Women’s toning shoes does that and then some.
+The New Balance Women’s toning shoes do exactly that.
 The toning technology means the shoe works on your posture as you walk in it.

 The downside to this shoe, some have complained, is that the arch support is too close to the heel not where the arch is actually located.
 The shock absorption is also a problem area.